sheron690/senior-tester-test/bug-reports/issue_1_url_tab_name_bug.md

-# Bug Report: Tab Name and URL Mismatch
+# Bug Report 1: Tab Name and URL Mismatch

 ## Summary
 The browser tab name and the website URL name are inconsistent, which can confuse users and reduce trust.